 Begin the process by preheating the oven to 300F.
 Grease the bottom and sides of a bread pan with coconut oil (or line with wax paper).
 In a large bowl, combine approximately 1/2 cup each of the following diverse nuts and seeds (not all are necessary, work with what you have or prefer):

 In a separate bowl, crack 6 large eggs and whisk well.
 Add 2 tsp salt and 5 tbsp olive oil.
 Fold in nut and seed mixture.
-If you’ve got the furikake, sprinkle generously!
+If you’ve got the umami seasoning, sprinkle generously!

 Chop 1/2 cup of dates (pits removed) and add to bowl, stirring all ingredients together until well combined.
 Pour and press the mixture into the bread pan.
 Bake in the oven for 1 hour.
 Remove and let it cool completely, or overnight.

 Slice, serve, and share alongside your beautiful charcuterie.
-(Give it a good smother with some white miso and olive oil, if I were you).
+(Give it a good smother with some white miso and olive oil, ;-).